 Trees for Shade and Looks

-Trees are an excellent component to your apartment landscaping.
+Trees are an excellent component of your apartment landscaping.
 Create a welcoming environment by placing shade trees throughout the apartment complex.
 If your complex has patios, place trees that are easy to prune and that do not have an extensive root system near them for shade.
-Placing trees in open areas or on parking lot islands also attract attention and new renters by making the space look welcoming.
+Placing trees in open areas or on parking lot islands also attracts attention and new renters by making the space look welcoming.
 The trees also provide shade for parking.

 People feel safer in well-lit areas.
 Provide plenty of light.
-Landscape lighting along trails and near apartment entrances also attract renters.
+Landscape lighting along trails and near apartment entrances also attracts renters.
 Place lighting along trails for those who like to go for a walk at night.
 The light doesn’t have to be bright but should be bright enough so that it lights up the area.

 Lights in the pool area not only allow people to see what they are doing but are also safety features.
 Decorative landscape lighting gives enough light in the areas near the pool, and floodlights ensure that the pool area is lit up for safety.